devsecops-workshop/workshop-guide/content/2-prepare-cluster/_index.md

 - Wait until deployment has finished.

 As you'll start your CRW workspace using the devfile mechanism, you have to compose the URL from the codeready route and the devfile location.
-- First look up the `codeready` route and the full URL to access the `devfile.yml` in Gitea.
+- First look up the `codeready` route and the full URL to access the `devfile.yml` in Gitea by using the "raw" format button.
 - Now use both components to build an URL like below:
 ```
 https://<codeready-openshift-route>/f?url=<full URL to devfile.yml>